 It’s not that you can’t write.
 It’s just that you can’t write for other people.
 You don’t know that many people, and you don’t feel comfortable writing for people you don’t really know.
-So every single post you share on social media are a note to self, and every single thing you write online are things straight out of your dear diary entries.
+So every single post you share on social media is a note to self, and every single thing you write online are things straight out of your dear diary entries.
 You’re convinced that blogging is not for you.
-At least, for the time being it's not.
+At least, for the time being, it's not.

 15. You Don’t Have an Audience

 Even after blogging for quite some time you might still not have an audience yet, because you have to build your own audience to be successful in blogging.
 It may seem like it's the other way around: you won’t have an audience if you don’t blog.

 But no, that’s not how it is.
 It's true that if you build it they will come, but they won’t stay if you don’t give them a reason.

 Perhaps you’re not a people person, but you realize that you don’t really work well in isolation.
 You’ve tried it and it seemed to work at first, but after a short while, you just need to go out and meet people.
 Working in the freelance arena is knowing the nature of today’s remote work.
 Remote work and the nomad lifestyle can really get the best of you.